Cannot believe I won

 PhD Student- which means I will be called Doctor Macdonald in a few years if all goes well!

-I look at protein synthesis machinery and how this relates to cancer.
+My Work: I look at protein synthesis machinery and how this relates to cancer.

 I’m 23 years old and set to get married in December!
 I have a pet chipmunk who is awesome!